Urban Alliance for Adult Literacy

 Roberta Soolman is Executive Director of Literacy Volunteers of Massachusetts (LVM), the state’s leading provider of free, confidential and individualized tutoring to adults in basic literacy and ESOL.
 She is Board President of the Massachusetts Coalition for Adult Education, and she has successfully led advocacy efforts to increase state funding for adult basic education which is currently at $59 million.
 She is also an elected member of the Massachusetts ABE Directors’ Council and has served on numerous policy task forces and committees for the Commonwealth of Massachusetts.

-Patrick Brown is the Director of Adult Student Attainment Strategy at the Michigan College Access Network and former Executive Director of the Michigan Adult, Community and Alternative Education Association, an advocacy organization that promotes the importance of adult, alternative, community education and integrated education and training across Michigan.
+Patrick Brown was the Director of Adult Student Attainment Strategy at the Michigan College Access Network and former Executive Director of the Michigan Adult, Community and Alternative Education Association, an advocacy organization that promotes the importance of adult, alternative, community education and integrated education and training across Michigan.
 In his role at MACAE he successfully advocated for a statewide initiative that now provides public funding for not-for-profit adult literacy organizations.

 Massachusetts Needs an Actionable Strategy to Expand ESOL Services

-Presented on October 18, 2024 by Benjamin Forman from MassINC and Dr. Kerry Spitzer from the Donahue Institute at the University of Massachusetts Amherst.
-The recording, transcript, chat and audio file will be found at:
+Pesenters: Benjamin Forman from MassINC and Dr. Kerry Spitzer from the Donahue Institute at the University of Massachusetts Amherst.

 If needed, the passcode is: 2=ktwfiu